Preparing for Pectra breaking changes

 Follow the guidance outlined in the Node Operator section to update your nodes to the latest releases.

-Update your batcher
+Update your batcher and proposer

 For fault proof enabled chains